-None of the financial assets are secured by collateral or other credit enhancements, except for cash and cash equivalents as described below.
+Portion of the trade receivable are secured by either cash bond or stand-by letter of credit.
+Other that, none of the financial assets are secured by collateral or other credit enhancements, except for cash and cash equivalents as described below.